 5) Keep maintenance records

 Keep all your service records and invoices on file to refer back to if you suspect that the machine may need servicing.
 Eventually, they all reach the end of their service life and having accurate records will help immensely if you run into any warranty issues.

-So if you’re looking for a mini-excavator in Airdrie, stop by one of our locations or contact us today.
+So if you’re looking for a mini-excavator in Edmonton, stop by or contact us today.